-- Install Airport Common Use Service Software Solution - Begin the Airport's Wildlife Hazard Assessment (WHA) - Produce New Disadvantaged Business Enterprise (DBE) for Airport Projects
+- Install Airport Common Use Service Software Solution - Begin the Airport's Wildlife Hazard Assessment (WHA)

 Airport, doing business as St. Pete-Clearwater International Airport (PIE), has an overall increase of \$12.1M (30.6%) to \$51.7M in the FY24 Budget with Reserves excluded.
 Excluding Capital Improvement Program (CIP) projects and Reserves, the total PIE operating budget is increasing by \$412,530 (2.5%) to \$17.1M.
+PIE utilizes a single fund, the Airport Revenue and Operating Fund.